Go to our Sign Up tab and start your investment journey with us in a few clicks

 Hatton National Bank PLC

 These are the fees charged by the Trustee and Custodian (HNB) to maintain the security of the underlying assets and the securities are in the funds’ name.
-This fee will be charged to the fund.
+This fee will be charged to the fund and not to individual investors.

 Funds are valued every business day by calculating its NAV (Net Asset Value) per unit.
 This is calculated by adding up the current value of all shares, debentures, trust certificates, repos, other securities and cash in its portfolio.
 After subtracting out certain expenses of running the fund (e.g. Management fee, Trustee fee, Custodian fee and other operating expenses), the final figure is divided by the fund’s total number of units in issue to arrive at the NAV per fund unit.